Australian Capital Territory

 Meeting the Family Matters Building Blocks

-- the highest rate of placement with Aboriginal and Torres Strait Islander carers and other kin (63.6 per cent), as well as
+- the highest rate of placement of Aboriginal and Torres Strait Islander children on permanent care orders and adopted, as well as

-- a commitment to provide 30 per cent of targeted early intervention funding to Aboriginal agencies by 2020, and
+- a commitment to provide 30 per cent of targeted early intervention funding to Aboriginal agencies by 2020, but lack of plan for achievement, and

 - has a strong functioning state peak, the Aboriginal Child, Family and Community Care State Secretariat (NSW) (AbSec).